Qasemt/id-vision-docs/main/docs/camera-setup.md

 ## 1. Introduction

 Facial recognition performance depends heavily on camera setup and environmental conditions.
-The following guidelines ensure optimal camera installation for reliable face detection and recognition using models such as **InsightFace** or similar systems.
+The following guidelines ensure optimal camera installation for reliable face detection and recognition.

 ---